Erik-Mateus/Erik-Mateus/README.md

 - 👋 Hi, I’m @Erik-Mateus
 - 👀 I’m interested in program
 - 🌱 I’m currently learning Java script, css and HTML
-- 💞️ I’m looking to collaborate on desenvolvimento de sistemas or games
+- 💞️ I’m looking to collaborate on systems development or game development
 - 📫 How to reach me: rdrderikseixas@gmail.com

 <!---